ahochsteger/gmail-processor/docs/config-schema-v2.md

 ### ThreadMatchConfig.maxMessageCount

-The maximum number of messages a matching thread is allowed to have
+The maximum number of messages a matching thread is allowed to have.
+Set to `-1` to ignore it.

 * **Type**: `number`
 * **Required**: No, default: `-1`

 ### ThreadMatchConfig.minMessageCount

-The minimum number of messages a matching thread must have
+The minimum number of messages a matching thread must have.
+Set to `-1` to ignore it.

 * **Type**: `number`
 * **Required**: No, default: `1`